watchduck/split_audiobooks/README.md

 ## requirements

-* a converter like aax2mp3 and an Audible player (on Windows or Mac, should work with Wine on Linux)
+* a converter like aax2mp3 and an Audible player (works on Windows or Mac, should work with Wine on Linux)

 * [Audacity](https://en.wikipedia.org/wiki/Audacity_%28audio_editor%29)